 Quality management (QM) basically refers to all organized measures that serve the improvement of products, processes or services of any kind.
-This includes the determination of the quality requirements and the test procedures.
+This includes the definition of the quality requirements and the test procedures.
 Quality control is the ongoing production-accompanying control of product quality in the context of quality assurance.
-In accordance with the internationally recognized ISO 9000 quality management standard, this is not about the quality to optimize a product, but to maintain a predetermined and clearly defined quality level.
+According to the internationally recognized ISO 9000 quality management standard, this is not about the quality of a product, but to maintain a predetermined and clearly defined quality level.

 This may also mean, if necessary, to ensure a low level of quality.
-The product may be material, as well as a service rendered or a procedure used.
-Also in viticulture quality controlling measures have been common for a long time, which presupposes corresponding standards.
-In the Spanish Rioja a document from the year 1650 already refers to a quality control.
+The product may be both material, as well as a service provided or a procedure used.
+Also in viticulture quality control measures have been common for a long time, which presupposes corresponding standards.
+At the Spanish Rioja a document from the year 1650 already refers to a quality control.

 In the winemaking the production process is not just about self-evident prerequisites like hygiene but as clearly defined, measurable criteria.
 The quality control begins already in the vineyard.
 A key point is, for example, setting the appointment for the vintage, The prerequisite for this is the best possible physiological maturity of the grapes, which is determined by different methods of measurement.
 There are more checkpoints during the fermentation (for example degree of conversion of sugar in alcohol ), during the removal (eg sensory Exams) and before the bottling by analytical tests (eg, determining alcohol content and total extract ).